ricsanfre/pi-cluster/docs/_docs/logging.md

   {{site.data.alerts.note}} **(3): Fluentbit INPUT configuration**

-  [INPUT] default configurationonly parse kuberentes logs, supporting the parsing of multiline logs in multipleformats (docker and cri-o). cri is the format we are interested in.
+  By default helm chart configures fluentbit inputs to parse kuberentes logs, supporting the parsing of multiline logs in multipleformats (docker and cri-o). cri is the format we are interested in.
     ```
     [INPUT]
           Name tail